trendmicro-frontend/styled-ui/CONTRIBUTING.md

 * Once the component is developed, please separate it from the project and move it to the [CodeSandbox](https://codesandbox.io/) for review and discussion.

-* Request a component contribution to [Tonic UI](https://trendmicro-frontend.slack.com/archives/C01R2AQR6TH), and then we will arrange for review and discussion
+* Request a component contribution to [Tonic UI](https://trendmicro-frontend.slack.com/archives/C01R2AQR6TH), and then we will arrange for review and discussion.

+* In addition to the quality and performance of the components, the "code review" also focuses on the scalability of functions.